lllkkkzzz/NFT-MARS/Data description.md

 </div><br>
 <br>

 ## 1.3.
-Power law distribution<br>
+Power law distribution (coefficient 추가할 것)

 By examining power law distributions, we gain insights into the relative popularity and concentration of tokens within the dataset.
 Therefore, we conduct an analysis of the power law distribution within our dataset and compare it with benchmark data.
-This comparison allows us to assess how our dataset aligns with established benchmarks and understand any deviations or unique characteristics present.<br>
+This comparison allows us to assess how our dataset aligns with established benchmarks and understand any deviations or unique characteristics present.
+For the benchmark dataset, we have randomly selected 36000 interactions to match the number of interactions with our data and provided a fair comparison. <br>
 <br>
 1. Our dataset
 - Bored Apes Yacht Club <br>